plannigan/columbo/docs/usage-guide/validators.md

 (`Callable[[str,Answers],Optional[str]]`).
 The first value is the response provided by the user.
 The second value is an `Answers` dictionary that will contain the value for each previous question that has been asked.
 If the response is a valid answer, the function should return `None`.
 If the response is invalid, the function should return a string describing why the value is invalid.
-This message will be displayed to the user, and the question will be re-asked.
+This message will be displayed to the user and the question will be re-asked.

 The example below a question that asks for the user's email address.
 The `Validator` provides a simple check to see if the email address seems valid<sup>1</sup>.
 If the user's response doesn't contain an `@` character with at least one